emqx/emqx-docs/en_US/rule/rule-engine.md

 ## Rule engine composition

 EMQX Broker's rule engine can be used to flexibly process messages and events.
-By using the rule engine, it can easily achieve such functions as converting the message into a specified format, and then stored in a database table, or sent to the message queue.
+By using the rule engine, it can easily achieve such functionalities as converting the message into a specified format, and then stored in a database table, or sent to the message queue.

 The concepts related to the EMQX Broker rule engine include: rules, actions, resources, and resource-types.